|1. Alasia||2. Prosecco||3. Piccini|

 Since you are looking for the fizz of Roscato, the perfect pick is Vidal Sparkling from Canadian giant Inniskillin.
 It displays peach, orange, and honey throughout balanced by citrus, tropical fruits, and fresh acidity.
 Pair it with oysters, tuna with chili, and creamy cheeses.
 A perfect sweet match is crème brûlée.

 We love Roscato Rosso Dolce but so much that we can leave it for a while to taste new bubbles.
-These 5 fizzes are ideal alternatives to this joyful, red Italian classic.
+These 5 fizzes are the best wine similar to Roscato from Olive Garden or, even if you’re not looking for Olive Garden alternative, just great alternatives to this joyful, red Italian classic.